 When Evelyn is running through the security area, she tries to jam the door shut with a ladder, but doesn't get there in time, so she throws it on the floor.
 In the next scene when Winter is looking at the security camera footage it is shown to still be against the wall even though she just threw it on the floor.

 In the car chase scene involving Salt and three police, Salt overpowers the two police officers seated adjacent to her and uses a Taser on the driver, effectively taking control of the vehicle.
 In one shot, the car is a 2010 Chevrolet Suburban, as shown by the tail lights.
 In all subsequent shots, the car becomes a 2001 Chevrolet Suburban.

-Before the action moves to NY, while still in Washington, DC, there is a scene which supposedly takes place in Washington, but is recognizable to me as Riverside Dr. near W. 156th St. in NY.
-Although in the distance, it can be seen that a wrapper has been placed over a NYC street sign, reading something like "C Street" or "G Street" to make it appear as Washington.
+Before the action moves to New York, while the scene is still supposed to be in Washington, DC, there is a scene which supposedly takes place in Washington, but is recognizable as Riverside Drive near West 156th St. in New York City.
+In the background, a wrapper has been placed over a New York City street sign that reads "C Street" or "G Street" to make it appear as if it was in Washington.

 As the helicopter at the end passes by the Washington Monument, we see the Ellipse and White House to its upper right.
 The film is reversed, as from south of the Monument the Ellipse and White House should appear to its upper left.

 The movie is supposed to take place during the winter time as evidenced by the fact that there were no leaves on any of the trees during the scenes in D.C. and NYC.
 However, during the first chase scene on the overpass which took place in D.C. there were leaves on all the trees.
 This is because that scene was actually filmed in Albany, NY later on during the spring.